Bushrdon/Robo-Arm-V1/README.md

 # Important Note

 This is Robo-Arm-V1 which features high level embedded code and low potency 24BYJ48-BJ stepper motors, simple GUI interface.
+This repository is archived since I don't find any use mantaining the project anymore.
-A Robotic-Arm-V2 will be developed soon.
-Or never.
+A Robotic-Arm-V2 will be developed soon, or not.

 ## Contents